Best hybrid bikes - Fast bikes for leisure and commuting

 The FX 2 Disc isn't a particularly flashy bike, nor is it particularly lightweight for its price point, but despite this, the ride is responsive and enjoyable, making us look for errands to run just so we could ride it again.

-Trek opted for hydraulic flat-mount disc brakes on the FX 2 Disc, so braking will always be confident, and with little to no maintenance required.
+Trek opted for hydraulic flat-mount disc brakes on the FX 2 Disc, so braking will always feel confident, and with little to no maintenance required.
 For those seeking more of a fitness bike, the standard (non-equipped) FX 2 Disc is a good option, but it would possibly benefit from an upgrade from the Acera groupset.
 The next step up - the FX 3 Disc - comes with a 2x10 Shimano Deore, which is a big step up if you can stretch the budget.

 4. Cube Hyde Pro